nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [kubermatic.com: Keeping the State of Apps Part 3: Introduction to ConfigMaps 🌟](https://www.kubermatic.com/blog/keeping-the-state-of-apps-part-3-introduction-to-configmaps)
 * [kubermatic.com: Keeping the State of Apps 6: Introduction to StatefulSets 🌟](https://www.kubermatic.com/blog/keeping-the-state-of-apps-5/)
 * [mirantis.com: Introduction to YAML: Creating a Kubernetes deployment](https://www.mirantis.com/blog/introduction-to-yaml-creating-a-kubernetes-deployment)
-* [auth0.com: Deployment Strategies In Kubernetes 🌟](https://auth0.com/blog/deployment-strategies-in-kubernetes) Learn what are the different deployment strategies available in Kubernetes and how to use them.
 * [medium: Kubernetes Scaling & Replicas 🌟](https://medium.com/brainyydude/kubernetes-scaling-replicas-69fcd44b0630) Whenever we talk about “Scaling”, we need to discuss the states of the application.
 There are two types: Stateful and Stateless Applications.
     *  Stateful: A stateful application can remember at least some of the things(from the past) about its state when it runs each time.
 For example: It stores our preferences, keeps track of window size and location, and remembers what files they have opened recently.
 Their Attributes are:
         * persistence Storage